 Chronic symptoms

-In the long term, this may lead to a total Achilles rupture.
+In the long term, this can lead to a complete Achilles rupture.

 Causes